 (iv) Quiet to Ride - must be quiet and easy to manage and ride away, quite and easily managed at all paces on grass, quiet and mannerly with all traffic on the road.

 (v) Hunter - must be quiet ride and quiet with hounds - capable of jumping a Novice Country.

 (vi) Jumper - must be able to jump a course commensurate with described capability when ridden by a competent rider.

-(viii) Driving Horses - the same guarantees as apply to riding horses in respect of ii, iii, and iv above.
+(viii) Driving ponies - the same guarantees as apply to riding ponies in respect of ii, iii, and iv above.

 (ix) Pony under 15 hands - must be easily manageable by a child of average competence and age appropriate to the size of the pony.

 (4) The authenticity and accuracy of each entry’s passport is the sole responsibility of the Seller.
 Any inaccuracies that may occur should be dealt with between the Seller and Buyer.